chaunceygardiner/weewx-weatherboard/README.md

    current.windDir.ordinal_compass, 10m.windGust.max.formatted,
    day.windGust.max, current.UV.formatted, current.barometer.formatted,
    trend.barometer.code, day.rain.sum.formatted, 24h.rain.sum.formatted,
-   current.rainRate
+   current.rainRate, current.pm2_5_aqi.formatted, current.pm2_5_aqi_color.raw
    ```

-   Fields already in the list are left alone, and nothing is removed or
-   reordered.
-If `[LoopData]` is not in `weewx.conf` yet, the install prints
-   the list and says to install loopdata and then install WeatherBoard again;
-   the second run adds the fields.
-Do not skip that second run: loopdata's
-   own installer writes a `fields` line for its sample page, and WeeWX never
-   overwrites a setting that already exists, so the board's fields would be
-   left out entirely.

-   With `show_purple` set, two more fields are added for the AQI reading:
+   The last two are the AQI reading, shown with `show_purple` set.
+They are
-   `current.pm2_5_aqi.formatted` and `current.pm2_5_aqi_color.raw`.
-Running
+   declared regardless — LoopData omits a field whose observation the station
+   does not report — so turning `show_purple` on later needs nothing but the
-   purple-proxy needs nothing extra: the proxy averages over two minutes and
+   setting.
+Running purple-proxy needs nothing extra either: the proxy
-   weewx-purple averages the sensor's two channels, so that field already
+   averages over two minutes and weewx-purple averages the sensor's two
-   carries the smoothed value.
-Turning `show_purple` on later means either
+   channels, so that field already carries the smoothed value.
-   adding those two by hand or simply installing the extension again.

 1. The install creates the following section in `weewx.conf`: